ygda-org/programming-guide/README.md

 In this project, as well as in TJ-RPG, we will be using **4.4-stable**, which you can download [here](https://godotengine.org/download/archive/4.4-stable/) for Windows, macOS, or Linux.

 > Alternatively, you can use the [Godot Web Editor](https://editor.godotengine.org/releases/4.3.stable/godot.editor.html).
 Use this as a last resort if you cannot download the engine on your device, as there are some functions that will be inaccessible.
 The web editor is also on version 4.3, which should work for this tutorial.
-We really recommend you use the local editor though.*
+We really recommend you use the local editor, though.*

 ### 2. Download the assets

 This repo contains the assets you will be using in the game.
 *Alternatively, make your own!
-This will be really time-consuming, wouldn't recommend if it's your first time using Godot.*
+This will be really time-consuming-- wouldn't recommend if it's your first time using Godot.*

 - If you have Godot on your computer, navigate to the [programming guide repo](https://github.com/ygda-org/Programming-Guide) (which you probably are already on), download the zip file, and extract the contents.